shreyash1086/shreyash1086/README.md

-# Hi there 👋 i am Shreyash Damodar
+# Yo! there 👋 i am Shreyash Damodar

 I am a third year Computer Science student.
 I'm currently learning MERN Stack Development.
-Practicing DATA STRUCTURE AND ALGORITHM
 <!--
 **shreyash1086/shreyash1086** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.